Shashwat-Patni/Shashwat-Patni/README.md

 - 👋 Hi, I’m @Shashwat-Patni
 - **_Currently a Computer science Sophomore at Bits Pilani KK Birla Goa Campus_**
-- 👀 I’m interested in Competitive coding and problem solving
+- 👀 I’m interested in Problem Solving.. wherever that leads me is where i will go.
-- 🌱 I’m currently learning JAVA C++ OOPS and Degital design
+- 🌱 I’m currently learning Network Programming Data Structures and Algorithms and trying to comprehend Microprocessors :/
 - 💞️ I’m looking to collaborate on any projects problems which help me learn and explore domains of CS
 - 📫 How to reach Shashwatpatni25@gmail.com